JuliaLang/julia/doc/src/manual/performance-tips.md

 A slightly more generic way to annotate the type of `x` is `x = convert(Int32,a[1])::Int32`.
 The use of the `convert` function allows `a[1]` to be any object convertible to an `Int32` (such as `UInt8`).
-Notice that the `convert` function itself needs a type annotation in order to achieve type stability.
+Notice that the `convert` function itself needs a type annotation in this context in order to achieve type stability.
 This is because the compiler cannot deduce the type of the return value of a function, even `convert`, unless the types of all its arguments are known.